Hypnotherapy myths and misconceptions

 There is no proof that hypnotherapy works

 Out of all the myths about hypnotherapy, this is the most untrue of them all.
-It's been proved time and time again by respected psychoanalysts (both historically and present-day) how successful hypnotherapy is within their work and they have independently recommended this form of treatment.
+It's been proved time and time again by respected psychoanalysts (both historically and present-day) how successful hypnotherapy is in their work and they have independently recommended this form of treatment.
 Examples of organisations include the British Medical Association, British Psychological Society, American Medical Association and American Psychological Association to name but a few.

 Frequently asked questions